 Dr. Taxman has completed several integrative rotations, globally and locally, in multiple hospitals and private clinical settings.
 He draws on this experience to develop individualized and evidence-based treatment plans for every patient.
 Dr. Taxman is excited to continue to help make naturopathic primary care more available to the community.

-Outside of clinic, Dr. Taxman enjoys being active outdoors, at the gym, or playing ice hockey, traveling, cooking, and spending time with his family and friends.
+Outside of clinic, Dr. Taxman enjoys being active outdoors, at the gym, or playing ice hockey, tennis, paddle boarding, traveling, cooking, and spending time with his family and friends.

 Dr. Trump’s clinical rotations include extensive experience in IV therapy, bio-therapeutic drainage, homeopathy, management of complex chronic disease states and an 18-month rotation specializing in mental health management.
 She has a passion for all modalities that naturopathic medicine offers and enjoys focusing on the foundational aspects of naturopathic medicine including diet, lifestyle, sleep and stress management.